Jordan-Dennis/Miyake/To Do's.md

  - I also have to profile the gradients and the solvers separately which means running exactly twice as much as I would like
  - Things are getting very long and I am not a big fan
- - static typing only once everything is working
+ - static typing only once everything is working aesvf

 # Goals
  - I want to have the profiling script in under _200_ lines